heicj/snowflake2/README.md

 So the top line of the square turns into "__|--|__"  (not acurate depiction, dash lines would be top section connecting sides) where each part is a line that acts as initiator for each generation.

+JPGs of first four generations of drawing are in repo.

 Coding Train YouTube videos inspired my origin kochSnowflake design which I used to create this.

 Coding Train: https://youtu.be/X8bXDKqMsXE and https://youtu.be/_BOtJncHCVA